Julia Haart: Legal battles

+Storytelling

 My Unorthodox Life

 Haart is the subject of the Netflix series My Unorthodox Life, which premiered in July 2021.
-The documentary series follows the professional and personal life of Haart in her role as chief executive officer of Elite World Group, author, mother and wife.
+The documentary series follows the professional and personal life of Haart in her role as chief executive officer of Elite World Group, as well as an author, mother and wife.
 The show has been received critically by many Jewish community members.

 In 2022, the Jewish Journal named Haart one of "The Top 10 Jewish Reality TV Stars of All Time."

+Brazen

+In April 2022, Haart released her memoir, entitled Brazen: My Unorthodox Journey from Long Sleeves to Lingerie, published by Penguin Random House.
+The book details Haart's life story from an ultra-religious housewife to shoe designer, to CEO of the modeling agency, Elite World Group.
+The memoir was released in audiobook format simultaneously narrated by Julia Haart herself.
+Brazen received praise from critics.
+Soon after its release, the book became a Wall Street Journal, USA Today, and Sunday Times Bestseller.